Old Fashioned Peanut Butter Fudge

 The secret to this foolproof fudge recipe is marshmallow creme (a.k.a. marshmallow fluff).
 It gets stirred in with the peanut butter to make the creamiest fudge.

-What I love about this recipe is that it only has 5 ingredients.
-It’s a truly easy way to make homemade candy for the holidays, and this batch will feed a crowd.
-I love giving it away to friends and neighbors.
+What I love about this recipe is that it only has 5 ingredients!
+It’s an easy way to make homemade candy for the holidays, and it’s perfect for giving away to family and friends.
+If you love fudge, try these two next!

 Jump to: